roldanalex/roldanalex/README.md

 Hello!

-I'm Alexis Roldan, a Full-Stack Data Scientist & Software Developer passionate about using Advance Data Analytics and Statistical Models to analyze complex questions and support data-driven decisions.
+I'm a Full-Stack Data Scientist & Software Developer passionate about using Advance Data Analytics and Statistical Models to analyze complex questions and support data-driven decisions.

 Please take a look at my [portfolio website](https://https://alexisroldan.netlify.app/) :computer: or Github Page for some of my latest work.